WE KNOW HOW TO HELP ®

-EMINENT DOMAIN: Our client owned over 90 acres of land in Wayne County, West Virginia, that the West Virginia Department of Transportation wanted to purchase for a road project.
-When our client did not want to sell his land, the WV DOT filed an eminent domain proceeding in court allowing them to take the land.
-To compensate our client for the land taken, the WV DOT would only value the land for agricultural use.
-We were able to present substantial evidence that the value of our client’s land, based on its highest and best use, was for commercial or industrial use.
-The matter was tried to a jury and our client received a record verdict.
+EMINENT DOMAIN: Our client owned property in Wayne County, West Virginia, that the West Virginia Department of Transportation wanted to purchase for a road project.
+When our client did not want to sell the land, the WV DOT filed an eminent domain proceeding in court allowing them to take the land.
+To compensate our client, the WV DOT would only value the land for agricultural use.
+Greene Ketchum was able to present substantial evidence that the value of our client’s land, based on its highest and best use, was for commercial or industrial use.
+The matter was tried to a jury and our client received a record verdict and judgment.

 CHEMICAL SPILL: Plaintiffs were 350 residents of the west end of Huntington, West Virginia.
 Plaintiffs were evacuated as a result of a chemical spill of coal tar light oil (CTLO).
 Plaintiffs displaced from their homes during the evacuation and environmental remediation.
 Plaintiffs asserted claims of diminished value to their real property; annoyance, aggravation and inconvenience; and claims for reimbursed of out-of-pocket expenses as a result of the spill.
 Claims were brought against four different defendants, all of whom settled before trial.